 WASHED COTTON VELVET

 You can wash these lavish, jewel-toned velvets in your home machine, and they can be spot-cleaned—as long as you keep to the care instructions for your fabric color and type of stain.
-Just keep in mind that while most velvet upholstery contains a little bit of polyester, our Washed Cotton Linen is all-natural and just as sensitive to heat as any other pure cotton material.
+Just keep in mind that while most velvet upholstery contains a little bit of polyester, our Washed Cotton Velvet is all-natural and just as sensitive to heat as any other pure cotton material.

 RECYCLED FAUX FUR